 Most recently, the company confirmed a foray into the increasingly popular DeFi space.
 Along with listing high-demand DeFi tokens such as yEarn’s YFI and Compound’s COMP, Bitbns is also launching its own protocol and token for yield farming – BNSD.

 On this matter, Dahake remains fairly circumspect.
-He believes that the regulatory uncertainty has made Bitbns, and its team, become tougher over time due to the need to keep adapting to changing circumstances.
+He believes that regulatory uncertainty has made Bitbns, and its team tougher over time due to the need to keep adapting to changing circumstances.
 As he says:

 Our ability to keep adjusting is what’s ensured we keep thriving in spite of all the challenges.
-It’s a simple matter of survival of the fittest.
+It’s a simple matter of surviving the fittest.